Net::Whois - Scraper checks domain data via RDAP and WHOIS

 | Recursive query | ☐ | Allows obtaining an extended version of WHOIS |

-| WHOIS server | Allows you to specify your own WHOIS server | |
+| WHOIS server | Allows specifying a custom WHOIS server | |

-| RDAP server | Allows you to specify your own RDAP server | |
+| RDAP server | Allows specifying a custom RDAP server | |

 | Checking by DNS | ☑ | Allows checking if a domain is registered based on the existence of an IP for the domain |

-| Checking domains by DNS record | ☑ | IP check: if it finds status ALLOCATED, it defines the domain as registered; if the option is disabled, no IP check occurs at all |
+| Checking domains by DNS record | ☑ | IP check: if status ALLOCATED is found, the domain is determined as registered; if the option is disabled, IP check does not occur at all |

 | Force DNS check for not found domains | ☑ | Forced check if the domain was determined as not registered |